-Metrics are a key part of the ECLS credentialing process.
+Metrics are a core part of the ECLS credentialing process.
 Effective use of metrics will inform readiness for privileges, maintenance of privileges, and opportunities for re-training.
-There are two tables below: one for ECLS Cannulation, and one for ECLS Management.
-The tables are divided into Mandatory and Recommended KPI.
-Mandatory KPI are considered foundational to a credentialing policy and are highly encouraged.
-The ELSO Center Certification Methodology requires that 3 or more of these are tracked.
-Recommended KPI are those considered to be important in considering privileges, although they should be considered amongst other factors.
+Mandatory KPI are considered essential to a credentialing policy; all are highly encouraged.
+ELSO requires that 3 or more of these are tracked.
+Recommended KPI are those considered important in considering privileges, though they should be considered in the appropriate context.